laisuk/opencc_jieba_pyo3/README.md

 ---

-Powered by Rust, Jieba, PyO3, opencc-jieba-rs and OpenCC.
+Powered by Rust, Jieba, PyO3, OpenCC and opencc-jieba-rs.